 - You can make money with your blog and run your very own online store

 - When you purchase hosting you can get your domain for free and it’s automatically added to your blog

-- The designer themes you can find for WordPress blogs are incredible
+- The WordPress themes you can find look really professional

 - You install easy-to-use Plugins to your blog to add functionality rather than messing around with HTML